 Click Column Header to Sort.

-Perform a wide range of clerical, secretarial and general office duties including those of a confidential nature for the Office of the President.
+Perform a wide range of clerical, secretarial and general office duties including those of a confidential nature.
 Prioritize office activities and delegate work to student and/or casual employees.
-Respond to inquiries displaying a comprehensive knowledge of the department's activities, policies and programs.
-Interact with the general public as NYU liaison and with University personnel (including those at the senior level) to resolve issues and problems.
+Respond to inquiries displaying a comprehensive knowledge of the Institute's activities, policies and programs.
+Interact with the general public as NYU liaison and with University personnel including those at the senior level to resolve issues and problems.
 Customize and/or compose letters on own initiative or in response to requests for information.
-Modify and/or create databases and complex spreadsheets.
-Monitor complex department budgets and/or grants.
+Modify and/or create databases and spreadsheets.

 NYU is an Equal Opportunity Employer and is committed to a policy of equal treatment and opportunity in every aspect of its recruitment and hiring process without regard to age, alienage, caregiver status, childbirth, citizenship status, color, creed, disability, domestic violence victim status, ethnicity, familial status, gender and/or gender identity or expression, marital status, military status, national origin, parental status, partnership status, predisposing genetic characteristics, pregnancy, race, religion, reproductive health decision making, sex, sexual orientation, unemployment status, veteran status, or any other legally protected basis.
 Women, racial and ethnic minorities, persons of minority sexual orientation or gender identity, individuals with disabilities, and veterans are encouraged to apply for vacant positions at all levels.